georgenasseem/unity/README.md

 ## Starting projects: These projects are very baisic and I did while learning baisics, they are not the best quality and I didnt spent a lot of time on them.
 Delivery driver: [here](https://github.com/georgenasseem/deliverydriver)

-## Normal projects: These projects are better than the last ones, they are the projects that tok my alot of time to make, but I wouldnt say they were my favotite.
+## Normal projects: These projects are drastically better than the last ones, they are the projects that took my alot of time to make, but I wouldnt say they were my absolute favotite.
 Snow boarder: [here](https://github.com/georgenasseem/snow-boarder).

 Quiznet: [here](https://github.com/georgenasseem/quiznet)